microsoft/vscode-dev-containers/README.md

 }
 ```

-There is an advanced attribute `runArgs`: this is an advance attribute to define additional arguments that should be used when running the docker image.
-The example below is for a Go development container using `runArgs` to change the security policy to enable the ptrace system call:
+The advanced attribute `runArgs` can be used to define additional arguments that should be used when running the container.
+The example below uses `runArgs` to change the security policy to enable the ptrace system call for Go development container:
 ```json
 {
 	"dockerFile": "dev-container.dockerfile",